Psiale/Apple-clone/README.md

 * [Author](#author)
 <br>

-# The purpouse of this webpage:
+# The purpose of this webpage:
 to create an static mockup clone of an old apple page using flexbox, gradients and floats.
 <br>